CLEVERHome Storage

 The Bottom Line

 An organized fridge is not about aesthetics.
 It is about eating better, wasting less, and saving money.
-Start with the zone system, add a few Check Price, and commit to the 10-minute weekly reset.
+Start with the zone system, add a few Compare Options, and commit to the 10-minute weekly reset.
 Within a month, you will wonder how you ever lived without this system.

 More kitchen organization guides: Best Pantry Storage Containers | How to Organize Under the Kitchen Sink | 27 Small Kitchen Organization Ideas